CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

       ![select-models](images/error.png)

       > **Note:** Install the python packages if required.

-   >**Note**: If any pop-up occurs close it .
+      >**Note**: If any pop-up occurs close it.

-1. Once the funtion has been run successfully, navigate to `portal.azure.com` when it triggers to add an input file as shown below.
+1. Once the function has been run successfully, navigate to `portal.azure.com` when it triggers to add an input file as shown below.

    ![select-models](images/doc90.png)